-This wildlife habitat is a protected area and access is not allowed to the marsh itself however several recreational trails and wetlands border on the marsh.
-It just west of Darlington Provincial Park and is at the end of Colonel Sam Drive in Oshawa, behind the General Motors of Canada Headquarters.
+The Oshawa Second Marsh is a wildlife habitat in a protected area.
+Access is not allowed to the marsh itself, however several recreational trails and wetlands border on the marsh.
+It is just west of Darlington Provincial Park and is at the end of Colonel Sam Drive in Oshawa, behind the General Motors of Canada Headquarters.
 It also borders on the McLaughlin Bay Wildlife Reserve that offers walking trails and picnic areas.

 Water is very therapeutic and calming.
 Kayaking and canoeing allow a person to silently slip through the water, enjoying the surroundings in an environmentally friendly manner while improving their physical and mental wellbeing.
 However, for someone with a physical disability, it can be nearly impossible to access this activity.

 On June 25, 2016, the Brock Accessible Launch Dock was officially opened to the public.
 It provides a means for people of all mobility levels to enjoy the waterfront together and is the first public accessible kayak dock of its kind on Lake Simcoe and in all of Durham Region.
 The dock is located at Beaverton Harbour in north Brock Township, in the east shore of Lake Simcoe.
 This special launch dock allows people with special needs to easily and safely access their paddle craft, without needing to have someone there to help them enter and exit their canoe or kayak.
 It includes a transfer bench that allows anyone who uses a wheelchair to get in and out of their craft without assistance.

 Clarington's Accessible Trail and Fishing Location

 Do you love to fish?
 Would you like to try fishing, but worry about accessibility?